epfl-matmat/matmat.org/jobs.md

-capabilities to the [density-functional toolkit (DFTK)](https://dftk.org), our in-house Julia-based DFT code, provides novel and so far unexplored opportunities for inference and uncertainty quantification.
+capabilities to the [density-functional toolkit (DFTK)](https://dftk.org), our in-house Julia-based DFT code, provides novel and so far unexplored opportunities for inference and uncertainty propagation.

 #### Project goals
 <!-- Could go more into the numerical analysis side: E.g. balance uncertainty in lattice constant
-with discretisation or uncertainty in pseudopotential with discretisation --> The goal of this project is indeed to explore the aforementioned opportunities brought by AD.
+with discretisation or uncertainty in pseudopotential with discretisation --> The goal of this project is investigate the opportunities for uncertainty quantification in DFT simulations enabled by AD.
-Due to the rather unexplored nature of this field, a number of research questions could be tackled, depending on your interest and prior background.
+Due to the rather unexplored nature of this topic, a multitude of research questions could be tackled, depending on your interest and prior background.
-This includes for example
-multi-fidelity techniques for the goal-oriented Bayesian optimisation of modelling parameters or tailored inference strategies making use of sensitivities and sensitivity derivatives.
+Examples could be multi-fidelity or gradient-accelerated techniques for Bayesian regression of uncertainty models or tailored inference strategies making use of sensitivities and sensitivity derivatives.
-By focusing on reduced models (which e.g. drop the non-linearities of DFT) you could also approach these questions from an analytical point of view.
+By focusing on reduced physical settings
+(which e.g. drop the non-linearities of DFT) you could also approach these questions from an analytical point of view.
-Using DFTK you can then perform numerical experiments to back up your analysis and scale-up ideas to the full DFT setting in the later stage of the project.
+You will use DFTK to implement your ideas and perform numerical experiments to back them up.
+In collaboration with other researchers from our group and the other materials simulation groups at EPFL you will also work on scaling up your findings to the full DFT setting and in this way provide first tests of your methods on application problems.

 #### Candidate profile
 * You are motivated to tackle a challenging interdisciplinary research topic and to substantially push the state of uncertainty quantification methods for density-functional theory.
 * You obtained your PhD in mathematics, statistics or a related subject.
-* You have a strong background in Bayesian statistics or uncertainty quantification.
+* You have a strong background in Bayesian statistics and worked on uncertainty quantification for physics or engineering simulations.
-* You have an excellent academic track record and demonstrated prior research experience working with Gaussian processes, multi-fidelity or multi-tasking methods or inverse problems.
+* You have an excellent academic track record and demonstrated prior research experience working with Bayesian regression, multi-fidelity or multi-tasking methods or inverse problems.
 * You enjoy collaborating with researchers from a diverse background and you look forward to acquiring the diverse skillset required